Amsterdam Central Station (Dutch: Amsterdam Centraal)

 Book luggage storage online

-Where should I put my luggage if I arrive early in Amsterdam, for example, but can’t move into my accommodation until around afternoon?
+What do I do with my luggage if, for example, I arrive in Amsterdam early in the morning but can’t move into my accommodation until the afternoon?

 A well-organized luggage storage can therefore save a whole vacation day.

-There are also many possibilities to store your luggage outside the train station.
+There are also many options for storing your luggage outside the station.

 There is a simple solution to this problem.
-You can book luggage storage online befor your trip via this website (click here). his works similar to booking a hotel.
+You can book luggage storage online befor your trip via this website (click here).
+It is similar to booking a hotel.

-The advantage compared to the lockers at the train station: With an online reservation there is no “We are unfortunately fully booked…””.
+The advantage over a locker at the station: With an online reservation there is no “Sorry, we are fully booked…”.

 Map / Plan: Amsterdam Centraal Station